elmcitylabs/ECL-Facebook/README.md

     @facebook_callback
     def oauth_facebook_complete(request, token):
-        # `token` contains the authorized Facebook access token you can use to
+        # `token` contains the Facebook access token you can use to access your
-        # access your users' information
+        # users' information
         return {}

 Finally, set up these views in your "urls.py".